Programmed cell death protein 1: Anti-PD-1 therapeutics

 A number of cancer immunotherapy agents that target the PD-1 receptor have been developed.

-One such anti-PD-1 antibody drug, nivolumab, (Opdivo - Bristol-Myers Squibb), produced complete or partial responses in non-small-cell lung cancer, melanoma, and renal-cell cancer, in a clinical trial with a total of 296 patients.
+One such anti-PD-1 antibody drug, nivolumab, (Opdivo - Bristol Myers Squibb), produced complete or partial responses in non-small-cell lung cancer, melanoma, and renal-cell cancer, in a clinical trial with a total of 296 patients.
 Colon and pancreatic cancer did not have a response.
 Nivolumab (Opdivo, Bristol-Myers Squibb) was approved in Japan in July 2014 and by the US FDA in December 2014 to treat metastatic melanoma.

 Pembrolizumab (Keytruda, MK-3475, Merck), which also targets PD-1 receptors, was approved by the FDA in Sept 2014 to treat metastatic melanoma.
 Pembrolizumab has been made accessible to advanced melanoma patients in the UK via UK Early Access to Medicines Scheme (EAMS) in March 2015.
 It is being used in clinical trials in the US for lung cancer, lymphoma, and mesothelioma.
 It has had measured success, with little side effects.
 It is up to the manufacturer of the drug to submit application to the FDA for approval for use in these diseases.
-On October 2, 2015 Pembrolizumab was approved by FDA for advanced (metastatic) non-small cell lung cancer (NSCLC) patients whose disease has progressed after other treatments.
+On October 2, 2015, Pembrolizumab was approved by FDA for advanced (metastatic) non-small cell lung cancer (NSCLC) patients whose disease has progressed after other treatments.

+Toripalimab is a humanized IgG4 monoclonal antibody against PD-1 which was approved in China in 2018 and in the United States in 2023.

-Other drugs in early stage development targeting PD-1 receptors (checkpoint inhibitors) are Pidilizumab (CT-011, Cure Tech), BMS-936559 (Bristol Myers Squibb) and Toripalimab (JS-001, TopAlliance), a humanized IgG4 monoclonal antibody against PD-1.
-Both Atezolizumab (MPDL3280A, Roche) and Avelumab (Merck KGaA, Darmstadt, Germany & Pfizer) target the similar PD-L1 receptor.
+Drugs in early stage development targeting PD-1 receptors (checkpoint inhibitors) include pidilizumab (CT-011, Cure Tech) and BMS-936559 (Bristol Myers Squibb).
+Both atezolizumab (MPDL3280A, Roche) and avelumab (Merck KGaA, Darmstadt, Germany and Pfizer) target the similar PD-L1 receptor.